 This is obviously a classic Thanksgiving side dish.
 But it's actually great every day of the year, and I do make it for my family throughout the year.

-Try serving a plate of it topped with a couple of fried eggs for a tasty and filling meatless dinner.
+Try serving a plate of it topped with a couple of fried or poached eggs for a delicious and filling meatless dinner.

-If you are fortunate enough to have leftovers, they keep just fine for 3-4 days in the fridge, in an airtight container.
-Reheat them in the microwave, covered, on 50% power.
+If you are fortunate enough to have leftovers, they keep well for 3-4 days in an airtight container in the fridge.
+Reheat them in the microwave, covered, at 50% power, or uncovered in a 350°F oven.

 Recipe Card